stringtree/hath/README.md

      var test = Hath.suite(label, steps: array(function(t, done)))

 Convenience method for the common case of constructing a test from a list of other tests.
-Note that this is a 'static' function, called on the 'class' rather than am instantiated test runner.
+Note that this is a 'static' function, called on the 'class' rather than an instantiated test runner.
 This means that it can be done at any point in your code, typically before deciding whether to create a fresh test runner or to use an existing one.

 The suite function is defined as: